BrandenSoropia/creatiview-frontend/README.md

 > Needs yarn and node

 1. Clone/download repo.
-In termanal, move to your local copy's folder
+In terminal, move to your local copy's folder
 2. Run `yarn` to install dependencies.
 3. Run `yarn start` to serve app on localhost